 A romantic dream full of flowers: A stroll through the Tuileries in Paris, Allée Centrale leads you to Bassin Octogonal.
 Your fingers trace the sunlight on water, watching it sparkle like gods.
 You close your eyes and smell the fragrant blossoms in the summer evening air, filling your lungs with warmth and honey.
 An untold joy fills your body as you smile: this is paradise, this is where everything is in its place.

-- Middle notes: Carnation, Frangipani, Osmanthus
+- Carnation, Frangipani, Mimosa, Rose, Ylang-Ylang

-Inspired by Heidi Berry
+- Inspired by

 Heidi Berry is an American singer-songwriter who recorded for Creation Records and 4AD in the late 1980s and 1990s.
 In 1991, Ivo Watts-Russell asked Berry to sing “’Til I Gain Control Again” on the third album by This Mortal Coil (Blood), and over the next five years she recorded three albums for 4AD, Love, Heidi Berry and Miracle.
 Love featured Martin McCarrick (of Siouxsie & the Banshees), Terry Bickers and Laurence O’Keefe (of Levitation), Ian Kearey (Oysterband) and Lol Coxhill.
 The self-titled Heidi Berry album focused on “being unlucky in love and in life.”